 Once you’ve got an outline of your customers, give yourself a cookie, because you’ve completed the first task on our list; nice work!

-#2 Choose between an Agency or website builder
+#2 Choose between an Agency or a website builder

 This is the most significant decision you’ll make, both have good and bad points, and your choice here will affect how your eCommerce site looks, feels and works.